Guides and Tutorials

 Step 1: Choose a Pot!

-Pot should be neither too big or too small; roughly 2" bigger around is preferable
+Pot should be neither too big nor too small; roughly 2" larger in diameter than the plant is preferable

 Step 2: Plant your plant!